Axway/mft-convert/content/en/docs/TransferCFT/concepts/about_transfer_processing/transfer_related_procedures.md

 You can use this command to restore the transfer context and consequently assign the values corresponding to this transfer to the symbolic variables.
-You may use it to re-activate an end of transfer procedure that had not taken place correctly.
+You may use it to re- activate an end of transfer procedure that had not taken place correctly.